Employment in Transportation and Transportation-Related Occupations

 In 2010, the standard occupational classification code for Travel guides, Flight attendants and Transportation attendants, Except flight attendants and baggage are changed to 39-7012, 53-2031 and 53-6061 respectively.

-KEY: SOC = Standard Occupational Classification; U = data are unavailable.
+KEY: SOC = Standard Occupational Classification; U = data are not available.